Non-equilibrium bosonization of fractional quantum Hall edges: Tunneling between Laughlin edges

 To calculate the tunneling current and the noise, we should substitute formulas for the GFs into Eqs.~\eqref{eq:tunneling_current} and \eqref{eq:tunnelin_noise}.
 However, depending on the values of the scaling exponent $\zeta = n_2^2\nu$ and the exchange phase $2\theta_{12} = 2\pi n_1 n_2 \nu$, we must distinguish between several cases:

-\begin{itemize} \item[(i)] Substituting Eq.~\eqref{eq:GF_Poisson_collider} into Eqs.~\eqref{eq:tunneling_current} and \eqref{eq:tunnelin_noise}, we observe that, if the scaling dimension $\zeta$ satisfies $\zeta < 1/2$, the integral over $\tau$ is determined by long times.
+\begin{itemize} \item[(i)] Substituting Eq.~\eqref{eq:GF_Poisson_collider} into Eqs.~\eqref{eq:tunneling_current} and \eqref{eq:tunnelin_noise}, we observe that, if the scaling dimension $\zeta$ satisfies $\zeta < 1$, the integral over $\tau$ is determined by long times, see Sec.~\ref{sec:transport-zeta-less-12} and the Supplemental Material \cite{Supplemental_Material} for more details.
 This means that the Szeg\H{o} approximation, which is of infrared (long-time) nature, is relevant.
-For a generic value of the braiding angle $2\theta_{12}$ (different from an integer multiple of $2\pi$), the Szeg\H{o} approximation will give a parametrically dominant contribution to the tunneling current and noise for $\mathcal{T}_{u}, \mathcal{T}_{d} \ll 1$ .
+For a generic value of the braiding angle $2\theta_{12}$ (different from an integer multiple of $2\pi$), the Szeg\H{o} approximation will give a parametrically dominant contribution to the tunneling current and noise for $\mathcal{T}_{u}, \mathcal{T}_{d} \ll 1$.
 This is because the $k=0$ branch of the Fisher-Hartwig formula \eqref{eq:HartwigFisher2longfullmaintext} [which is well approximated by the Szeg\H{o} formula \eqref{eq:GF_Poisson_collider}] yields for the tunneling current and noise the results that increase when $\mathcal{T}_{u}, \mathcal{T}_{d} \to 0$, whereas contributions of other branches are proportional to $\mathcal{T}_{u}$ and $ \mathcal{T}_{d}$.

-\item[(ii)] If $\zeta > 1/2$, the time integral is governed by short times.
+\item[(ii)] If $\zeta > 1$, the time integral is governed by short times.
 For generic values of the phase $2\theta_{12}$, the Szeg\H{o} and Fisher-Hartwig approximations, which are of infrared character, are not applicable in this time range.
 Calculation of the tunneling current and of the noise thus requires an analysis of Toeplitz determinants entering the formulas for GFs at sufficiently short times.
 We will not address this problem in the present paper, leaving it for future studies.
 One can, however, extend the validity of the Szeg\H{o} and Fisher-Hartwig approximation by considering differential conductance and noise with respect to the constant voltage $V_0$.
-Indeed, taking a derivative of Eq.~\eqref{eq:GF_Poisson_collider} with respect to $V_0$ produces an additional factor of $\tau$, so that the integrals for the differential conductance and noise are of infrared character in the extended range $\zeta < 1$.
+Indeed, taking a derivative of Eq.~\eqref{eq:GF_Poisson_collider} with respect to $V_0$ produces an additional factor of $\tau$, so that the integrals for the differential conductance and noise are of infrared character in the extended range $\zeta < 3/2$.

 \item[(iii)] For $2\theta_{12}$ equal to $2\pi$, we encounter a special situation.
 In this case, the Szeg\H{o} approximation misses completely the non-equilibrium character of the state, see Sec.~\ref{sec:szego}.
 Furthermore, the Fisher-Hartwig formula contains then contributions of two branches only ($k=0$ and $k=1$) and is exact, as discussed in the end of Sec.~\ref{sec:fisher-hartwig}.
 Thus, the current and noise can be calculated by using the Fisher-Hartwig formula for the GFs entering Eqs.~\eqref{eq:tunneling_current} and \eqref{eq:tunnelin_noise}, independently of the value of $\zeta$.
 This calculation can be extended to the case when $2\theta_{12} = 2 \pi j$ with $j=1, 2, \ldots$.
 The Fisher-Hartwig formula is exact also in this situation, with $j+1$ logarithm branches contributing. \end{itemize} Below, we analyze all these three cases.